 Newsroom

-- Chris Coates , Allison Petty , Justin Conn , Robyn Skaggs , Dan McNeile , Roger Miller , Nick Keeley , Kevin Barlow , Donnette Beckett , Tim Cain , Timothy Eggert , Kade Heather , Sierra Henry , Lyndsay Jones , Brenden Moore , Lenore Sobota , Kelsey Watznauer , Sue Jackson , Jim Benson , Matthew Flaten , Randy Reinhardt , Clay Jackson , David Proeber
+- Allison Petty , Kelsey Watznauer , Robyn Skaggs , Justin Conn , Dan McNeile , Donnette Beckett , Tim Cain , Brendan Denison , Kade Heather , Sierra Henry , Brenden Moore , Connor Wood , Jim Benson , Matthew Flaten , Randy Reinhardt , Jess Earl , Nick Keeley , Roger Miller , Clay Jackson , David Proeber , Olivia Jacobs

 -